 \section{Conclusions}

-In this paper, it has shown that two MM-1QFAs $\mathcal{A}_1$ and $\mathcal{A}_2$ over the same alphabet $\Sigma$ are equivalent if and only if they are $(n_1^2+n_2^2-1)$-equivalent.
-Our result indicates that the upper-bound for the equivalence problem of MM-1QFAs is irrelevant to the numbers of states in the minimal DFA recognized the regular language $g^*a\{a,r,g\}^*$.
+In this paper, we have shown that two MM-1QFAs $\mathcal{A}_1$ and $\mathcal{A}_2$ over the same alphabet $\Sigma$ are equivalent if and only if they are $(n_1^2+n_2^2-1)$-equivalent.
+Our result indicates that the upper-bound for the equivalence problem of MM-1QFAs is independent of the numbers of states in the minimal DFA that recognizes the regular language $g^*a\{a,r,g\}^*$.
 The approach used in this paper is similar to the work of Carlyle \cite{4}.
-Also, comparing with \cite{26}, the reader may find that the approach used in this paper is much simpler, direct and elegant.
+Moreover, compared with \cite{26}, the reader may find that the approach used in this paper is much simpler, more direct, and more elegant.

-As an application of the approach, we utilize it to address the equivalence problem of E-1QFAs which has not been answered previously by showing Theorem \ref{thm2}.
+As an application of this approach, we use it to solve the equivalence problem for E-1QFAs, which has not been answered previously, by proving Theorem \ref{thm2}.

-As mentioned earlier, from the algebraic point of view, the concept of ``equivalence" provides us a classification of the elements of the set of MM-1QFAs over the same alphabet.
-Let $\mathcal{A}$ be an MM-1QFA over $\Sigma$, and let $\widetilde{\mathcal{A}}$ denote the set of MM-1QFAs over $\Sigma$ which is equivalent to $\mathcal{A}$.
-Then, a natural question to be asked is whether there exists an MM-1QFA $\mathcal{A}'\in\widetilde{\mathcal{A}}$ with least (minimal) numbers of basic states?
-If such an element exists, then how to construct it?
+As mentioned earlier, from the algebraic point of view, the concept of ``equivalence" provides a classification of the elements in the set of MM-1QFAs over the same alphabet.
+Let $\mathcal{A}$ be an MM-1QFA over $\Sigma$, and let $\widetilde{\mathcal{A}}$ denote the set of all MM-1QFAs over $\Sigma$ that are equivalent to $\mathcal{A}$.
+Then a natural question arises: Does there exists an MM-1QFA $\mathcal{A}'\in\widetilde{\mathcal{A}}$ with the smallest (minimal) numbers of basic states?
+If such an element exists, how can it be construct?
 It is our future work to consider these interesting and more challenging problems.